Stage 1: Self-Discovery | Core Identity

 Possible selves

-Hazel Markus and Paula Nurius introduced the concept of possible selves in 1986: the future versions of yourself that you imagine, both hoped-for and feared.
+Hazel Markus and Paula Nurius introduced the concept of possible selves: the future versions of yourself that you imagine, both hoped-for and feared.
 Research shows that people who have clear, vivid possible selves are more motivated, set better goals, and persist longer through difficulty.

 Your core identity is your current self.
-But understanding your current self clearly is what makes your possible selves more vivid and more achievable.
-You cannot design the future self you want to become without first understanding the self you are starting from.
+But understanding your current self clearly is what makes your possible selves more vivid and more achievable later.
+You can't design the future self you want to become without first understanding the self you are starting from.

 Access your Notion workbook here.